ml-explore/mlx/docs/src/usage/indexing.rst

 kernel would be extremely inefficient.

 Indexing with boolean masks is something that MLX may support in the future.
-In general, MLX has limited support for operations for which outputs *shapes* are dependent on input *data*.
+In general, MLX has limited support for operations for which output *shapes* are dependent on input *data*.
 Other examples of these types of operations which MLX does not yet support include :func:`numpy.nonzero` and the single input version of :func:`numpy.where`.